Foloso/MixSimulator/README.md

 - demand (MWh): electricity demand
 - lost (MWh): electrical loss at another level (ie: transport network)

-nb_employees * mean_salary can be used as a variable cost of the plant if you want to directly use other informations as variable cost.
+"nb_employees * mean_salary" can be used as a variable cost of the plant if you want to directly use other informations as variable cost.

 # Contact
 For questions and feedbacks related to the project, please send an email to r.andry.rasoanaivo@gmail.com or soloforahamefy@gmail.com or tokyandriaxel@gmail.com